kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ### Use memoization when something takes time to be computed (like talking to external API)
 Goes without saying :)

-### Postgress full text search is good enough for simple things.
+### Postgres full text search is good enough for simple things
-Using [pg_search](https://github.com/Casecommons/pg_search) it's super easy to set it up.
+[pg_search](https://github.com/Casecommons/pg_search) is super easy to set up.
-However, if you have to optimize postgres full text search using tvectors and etc, just go with ElasticSearch.
-It doesn't worth it to spend more time in postgres.
+However, if you have to optimize Postgres full text search using tvectors, etc, just go with ElasticSearch.
+It's not worth it to more time on Postgres.

 ### It's 2017 and we still can't define what a Service Object is :)
-Still looking for a clear definition that most people agree on what and how service objects should be implemented :)
+Still looking for a clear definition that most people agree on what a service object is and how they should be implemented :)

-In a recent project we followed a pattern that I am happy to reuse it.
-First we define a module which once included creates a _class_ method named `perform`.
+In a recent project we followed a pattern that I'd be happy to use again.
+First we defined a module which once included creates a _class_ method named `perform`.

 Then on any service we create, we mark the constructor (`initialize`) as private, which means we can ony call the public class method `perform` (of course in